 To qualify for FIRE’s Legal Clerkship, candidates must:

-- Be rising 2Ls and 3Ls with excellent academic credentials
+- Be 2Ls and 3Ls with excellent academic credentials

 - Have a passion for civil liberties and public interest litigation.

 FIRE Legal Clerks are responsible for working with FIRE attorneys on several fronts: conducting legal research in emerging areas of law, developing arguments for active cases, preparing various litigation and advocacy documents for active cases, reviewing college and university policies and legislative proposals, and much more.
 FIRE accepts applications from candidates across the United States.

 “FIRE’s legal internship was my #1 choice for the summer and it completely lived up to the hype.
 This is not one of those legal internships where students are relegated to mundane busy work.
 We were immediately treated like important members of the FIRE team and assigned substantive legal projects with serious responsibilities.
 But the best part about working at FIRE was the people.
 My favorite experiences in life have been defined by the people with whom I shared them, and my time at FIRE was no exception.
 I am convinced that much of the reason FIRE has been such an impactful organization, despite its relative youth, it simply gets the best people.
 I cannot recommend this internship enough (or working at FIRE in any capacity, for that matter).”

 “During my 8-week legal internship, I spent a great deal of time reflecting and writing on legal issues in higher education I care deeply about.
 I wrote about the academic freedom of faculty members to research and teach subject matters relevant to their scholarship and institutional mission, as well as the legal history of free speech protections afforded to educational institutions themselves.
 Under Will Creeley’s mentorship, I strengthened my legal research and writing skills and developed a better understanding of policy work.
 And, above all, I met some great people and had fun.”